Supply chain crisis threatens Christmas for Spanish wines - NewsBreak

 Among the vineyards of Spain's wine country, now coloured fiery orange in the late autumn, winemakers are working as fast as they can to fill up bottles in time for next month's peak holiday season.
 But it's not looking easy in the world's third-largest wine producer nation.

-“The Christmas campaign is extremely important,” said Santiago Frias, president of Bodegas Riojanas, speaking in front of huge racks of wooden barrels of aging wine.
-“If we don’t have the materials we need to dress and assemble our bottles, we won’t be able to deliver to our customers.”
+"The Christmas campaign is extremely important," said Santiago Frias, president of Bodegas Riojanas (BRIO.MC), speaking in front of huge racks of wooden barrels of aging wine.
+"If we don't have the materials we need to dress and assemble our bottles, we won't be able to deliver to our customers."

 With restaurants and bars back open and getting ready for their first big holiday season since the pandemic shut-down, demand for wine has soared.
 But like other industries around the world, producers are facing rising prices and shortages of supplies.
 Inflation in Spain has hit a 29-year high.
 And some supplies are simply unavailable.